 The Timetable for Bus and Ferry

-- For the bus service to the two ferry terminals in Ishinomaki, please refer HERE and scroll down
+- For the bus service to the two ferry terminals in Ishinomaki, please refer to Miyakou Bus’s website HERE and search for the “Ishinomaki Station” stop and the “Chuo 1-chome” stop.

 To allow yourself enough time on Tashirojima to play with the cats, we recommend you take the bus that departs at 8:30 am to catch the ferry that leaves at 9 am.